 For example you can view all US products by selecting US under the Country filter, or you can view all US Natural Gas products by selecting US under country and Natural Gas under commodity.

-To apply any filter simply click on the filter type and then select the appropriate county, region, commodity, currency or deal type.
+To apply any filter simply click on the filter type and then select the appropriate county, region, commodity, currency, category or deal type.

 Reset Filters

-In order to deactivate the filters chosen and view all the quotes again click on the All Quotes item in the menu on the left.
+In order to deactivate the filters chosen and view all the quotes again click on the clear button on the left.
 You can then select a new set of filters to apply to the list of all quotes.

 How to Initiate a Transaction